JochCool/minesweeper-bot/README.md

 I listen to both [slash commands](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ) and text commands (simply typing in chat).
 For text commands, the default command prefix is `!`, but this can be changed (see below).
 Note that in April of 2022, Discord will no longer allow text commands and you will have to start using slash commands.

+[Click here to invite the bot](https://discord.com/api/oauth2/authorize?client_id=540917634695168010&scope=applications.commands%20bot).
+To execute text commands, the bot will need "View Channel" and "Send Messages" permissions; this is not necessary for slash commands.

 ## The Minesweeper Command
 The `/minesweeper` command works like this:
 ```